Professor of Economics

 The informal sector in Hanoi, Vietnam

-Since that first SATA program, Peppard has taken two groups of students to do research in Vietnam as TRIPs (Travel, Research, Immersion Program) and he has led five more SATA programs (2001, 2003, 2006, 2007, and 2009).
+Since that first SATA program, Peppard has taken two groups of students to do research in Vietnam as TRIPs (Travel, Research Immersion Program), and he has led seven more SATA programs.
 He received a Fulbright Fellowship to teach in the economics faculty of Vietnam National University - Hanoi in 2002; and he received a Fulbright Senior Specialist Program grant to work with the economics faculty at VNU in the Spring of 2004.

 Other publications include "Net Fiscal Incidence in Michigan," "Toward a Radical Theory of Fiscal Incidence," "Government as Bookie: Explaining the Rise of Lotteries for Revenue," "Mega-Resort on my Doorstep: Local Resident Attitudes toward Foxwoods Casino and Gambling on Nearby Indian Reservation Land," and "Job Quality and Job Satisfaction Among Casino Workers: The Case of Foxwoods."

 Peppard was the first recipient of the College's Student Government Association Excellence in Teaching Award in 1989.